beave/sagan/doc/source/configuration.rst

 default (mmap).

 The ``input-type`` tells what format Sagan will receive data via the named PIPE (FIFO).
 Traditionally, Sagan uses a "pipe" delimited format.
-Sagan is increasaing moving to a JSON format and the JSON format will become the default.
-See the ``Syslog Configation`` portion of this document for more information.
+Sagan is increasing moving to a JSON format and the JSON format will become the default.
+See the ``Syslog Configuration`` portion of this document for more information.